TYPO3GmbH/svg_sanitizer/README.md

 # SVG Sanitizer

-This extension will clean any SVG file uploaded to the TYPO3 system, but only with the default options.
+This extension will sanitize any SVG file uploaded to the TYPO3 system, but only with the default options.
 Please read the following section carefully for all details.

 ## Important to know